gradle/develocity-actions/README.md

 Since the Develocity Maven Extension only saves the Build Scan® data for the most recent Maven execution, a step using this action must be inserted after each Maven execution step in the workflow.

+Some optional inputs used for rendering the Build Scan® links as a PR comment can be overridden.
+If using a matrix strategy, the job name can for instance be combined with the matrix current value for clarification.

 **Dependencies**:

 - [actions/upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact)